huawei-noah/SMARTS/competition/track2/README.md

     The file `<vehicle_id>.pkl` contains the `vehicle_id`'s observation at each time point.
 The observation follows the SMARTS [observation](https://github.com/huawei-noah/SMARTS/blob/comp-1/smarts/core/sensors.py#L208) format.
 Additionally, for easy visualization, the top-down-RGB images from each vehicle's observations are also saved as `<time>_<vehicle_id>.png` at each time point.
 An example `offline_dataset` is provided [here](https://github.com/smarts-project/smarts-project.offline-datasets/blob/master/offline_dataset.rar) for reference.
 1. Inside the container, on completion of training, the trained model should be saved in `/SMARTS/competition/track2/submission` folder such that calling `/SMARTS/competition/track2/submission/policy.py::Policy.act(obs)` with a multi-agent SMARTS observation as input returns a multi-agent `TargetPose` action as output.
 1. The `/SMARTS/competition/track2/submission` folder will be zipped, mapped out from the container, and evaluated by the same evaluation script as that of Track-1.
 See evaluation [README.md](../evaluation/README.md).
-1. During development, it is strongly suggested to submit your zipped `track2/submission` folder to the Validation stage in Codalab, to verify that the evaluation works without errors.
+1. During development, it is strongly suggested to submit your zipped `track2/submission` folder to the Validation stage and Track-1 stage in Codalab, to verify that the evaluation works without errors.
 1. Finally, the offline training code in `track2/train` directory will be manually scrutinised.

 ### Submit to Codalab